vladipavliv/trading-platform/README.md

   q   - Shutdown

 Monitor:
-  Supports all client & server commands (Kafka must be running and enabled in config file)
+  Supports all client and server commands
 ```

 ## Performance